HyperVS/monomer-senior-project/README.md

     cd Frontend && npm install && npm run build

+Create a .env file under Frontend directory and add an IP address for the host.
+Example format:

+    HOST=10.119.81.70

 Then cd into the Backend directory

     cd .. && cd Backend/roi